 Not all employee-related information belongs in a personnel file.
 Avoid storing any data that isn’t directly relevant to the employment relationship.
 Storing excessive, sensitive, or informal data can expose your company to non-compliance with data protection and anti-discrimination laws.

-- Medical data should be stored separately in a secure, confidential file, as required by laws like the Americans with Disabilities Act (ADA) in the US and the GDPR in the EU.
+- Medical data should be stored separately in a secure, confidential file, as required by laws like the ADA in the US and the GDPR in the EU.

 - Political, religious, or personal beliefs aren’t relevant to job performance and are considered sensitive personal data.